 "I have always planned that after my football career I would attend law school.
 I knew that the Department of Political Science would better prepare me for law school, considering they offered a concentration in pre law.
 I was chosen to represent the university at the state Capitol this past summer through the Future Leaders Internship Program.
 This opportunity opened up many doors for me, which led to my current assistantship."

-Ally Billeaud graduated in 2013 with a political science major and history minor, and now she's a law student at the University of Minnesota Law School while working at the U.S. Attorney's Office for the Department of Justice District of Minnesota.
+Ally Billeaud graduated in 2013 with a political science major and history minor.
+Now she's a law student at the University of Minnesota Law School while working at the U.S. Attorney's Office for the Department of Justice District of Minnesota.

 "The classes were fascinating and the professors were very engaging and enthusiastic about both their jobs and students.
 Besides the amazing course selection, the absolute best part of the department was the selection of professors.
 All of my professors knew me by name and went out of their way to help me become successful after undergrad.
 By the time I graduated, I considered all of my professors my friends.